Slip Disc Treatment In Shah Alam

 Mechanical pain is usually affected by movements, postures, and activities.
 The pain is often worse first thing in the morning and when getting up and about.
-It may also be worse at the end of the day, especially after sitting for extended periods of time.
+It may also be worse at the end of the day, especially after sitting for extended periods.
 One of the common reasons for mechanical neck pain and back pain is a Slip-Disc.

 A slip-disc can occur in any part of your spine, from your neck to your lower back.
-The lower back is one of, the more common areas for slip-discs mainly because this area absorbs the upper body's weight and the impacts of our physical activities throughout the day.
+The lower back is one of the more common areas for slip-discs mainly because this area absorbs the upper body's weight and impacts our physical activities throughout the day.

 Before we talk about our Slip-Disc Treatment in Shah Alam, let’s learn about the SPINE

-The spine is made up of a series of bones (vertebrae) stacked onto each other.
+The spine comprises a series of bones (vertebrae) stacked onto each other.
 There are seven cervical vertebrae in the neck (C1-C7), 12 thoracic vertebrae in the upper back (T1 – T12), and five lumbar vertebrae in the lower back (L1 – L5), followed by the sacrum and the tailbone (coccyx) at the base.

 The bones in the spine surround and protect the spinal cord, which runs behind the vertebral bodies in a canal from the neck down to the top of the lumbar spine.